onuryukselen/debrowser/README.md

 Before you start;

 First, you will have to install R and/or RStudio.
-(On Fedora/Red Hat/CentOS, these packages have to be installed;
+On Fedora/Red Hat/CentOS, these packages have to be installed:

+    openssl-devel, libxml2-devel, libcurl-devel, libpng-devel

+On Ubuntu 18.04 LTS, you can install required packages by following command:

+    sudo apt-get install libcurl4-openssl-dev libssl-dev libv8-3.14-dev udunits-bin libudunits2-* libxml2-dev

-openssl-devel, libxml2-devel, libcurl-devel, libpng-devel) Running these simple commands will launch the DEBrowser within your local
+Running these simple commands will launch the DEBrowser within your local machine:
-machine:

 ```
 # Installation instructions: